 What Is Blockchain Technology?
 How Does It Work?

-Of course, blockchain is more complicated than a Google Doc, but the analogy is apt because it illustrates three critical ideas of the technology:
+Of course, blockchain is more complicated than a Google Doc, but the analogy is apt because it illustrates critical ideas of the technology:

 How Does Blockchain Work?

-Blockchain consists of three important concepts: blocks, nodes and miners.
+For proof-of-work blockchains, this technology consists of three important concepts: blocks, nodes and miners.

 Every chain consists of multiple blocks and each block has three basic elements: